Gaggan Anand: Gaggan

 Anand opened Gaggan in December 2010.
 Since then the restaurant has repeatedly placed on the Restaurant's The World's 50 Best Restaurants list.
 In 2014 it ranked 17th in the global rankings.
 In 2015, 2016 and 2017, the restaurant was named both the best restaurant in Thailand, and Asia's best restaurant on the list of Asia's 50 Best Restaurants as reported by Restaurant magazine.
 This was an increase from the third spot overall in Asia in 2014.
-The restaurant placed 10th, 23rd, 7th and 4th overall in the world in The World's 50 Best Restaurants in 2015, 2016, 2017 and 2019 respectively, and remained the only Indian restaurant to ever rank in the top 50.
+The restaurant placed 10th, 23rd, 7th and 4th overall in the world in The World's 50 Best Restaurants in 2015, 2016, 2017 and 2019 respectively, and was the first Indian restaurant to rank in the top 50.

 Anand planned to close Gaggan in 2020 to start a 10-seat restaurant that opened only on weekends in Fukuoka, Japan.
 This plan was shelved when on July 23, Anand resigned from his eponymous restaurant due to acrimony with his partners.